yaph/logya/README.rst

     logya create mysite
     cd mysite

-    # serve the site on http://localhost:8080
-    logya serve

     # add content and then generate the site in the deploy directory
     logya gen

+    # serve the site from deploy on http://localhost:8080
+    logya serve

 Please see the `documentation`_ for more information on how to use logya for creating Web sites.